|New Jersey Dinosaurs|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

-The history of this Dinosaur statue is unclear.
-According to one source, it was originally used by a taxidermist to advertise his business.
-Supposedly, he found this dinosaur in a barn where it was stored after being used on a float for Sinclair Oil at the 1939 World's Fair.
+The history of this 12 foot tall Dinosaur statue is unclear.
+Depending on who you believe, the statue was installed at this location in the early 1930s or in the late 1950s.
+Other reports say that the statue was originally located in Lakewood or Freehold.
+The statue was displayed in front of Will Farrow's taxidermy shop at this location.
+This undated photo shows the dinosaur painted to advertise for Farrow's business.
+One story is that the statue was previously displayed at a Sinclair gas station in town.
+However, Sinclair did not use dinosaurs at its gas stations in the 1930s.
+According to another source, Farrow found this dinosaur in a barn where it was stored after being used on a float for Sinclair Oil at the 1939 World's Fair.
 This makes for a good story but it can't be true.
 The 1939 dinosaurs were realistic for their time and built with plaster and rubber on a steel frame.
 This statue could not have come from the 1964 NY World's Fair either.
 Those statues were also realistic and made of fiberglass.
-Sinclair did not begin producing their cuter gas station dinosaurs, also fiberglass, until 1976.
+Sinclair did not begin producing their cuter, fiberglass gas station dinosaurs until 1976.
 This dinosaur doesn't look like any Sinclair statues that I have seen.

-The local historical society believes this dinosaur was built around 1932 and has been at its current location since 1957.
-Some Bayville residents remember this dinosaur being located originally at an ice cream stand where the statue was painted dark green with red lights in his nose and green lights down his back.
+Some Bayville residents remember this dinosaur being located originally at an ice cream stand where the statue was painted dark green with red lights in its nose and green lights down its back.
+No photos of this ice cream stand can be found.
+A photo from 1969 shows that, at some point, scales were added to the statue's back.
+It's not known when they were removed.

 |Frank's Castle Grill|